stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use environment variables for options that must be passed to an application each time that it starts, especially secrets like API tokens.
 If your application is a command-line tool, you should also provide options that can override the environment variables.

 This approach enables you to set the variables in whatever way is appropriate for the current environment without changing the code.
-For example, you can use a tool like [fnox](https://fnox.jdx.dev/) to manage environment variables in development, and configure the orchestration system that runs the code on cloud services to set the variables as needed.
+For example, you can use a tool like [fnox](https://fnox.jdx.dev/) or a service like [Infisical](https://infisical.com/) to manage environment variables in development, and configure the orchestration system that runs the code on cloud services to set the same variables as needed.

-Use [python-dotenv](https://saurabh-kumar.com/python-dotenv/) for environment variables that are defined in files, or [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) for a full configuration system that supports files, environment variables and getting credentials from secure services.
+Use [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) when you need a full configuration system that supports files, environment variables and getting credentials from remote services.
+The [python-dotenv](https://saurabh-kumar.com/python-dotenv/) library only supports environment variables that are defined in files.

 If you need configuration files that are written or edited by human beings, use the [TOML](https://toml.io/) format.
 This format is an open standard that is used across Python projects and is also supported by other programming languages.
 For example, TOML is the default configuration file format for Rust projects.
 Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
 If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.